Autoparallelity of Quantum Statistical Manifolds in Light of Quantum Estimation Theory: Integrability conditions

 \section{Integrability conditions}

-Consider the general situation where an affine connection $\nabla$ is given on a manifold $\mS$.
+We begin by considering the general situation where an affine connection $\nabla$ is given on a manifold $\mS$.
 For an arbitrary point $p\in \mS$ and an arbitrary $1$-dimensional subspace $V$ of the tangent space $T_p (\mS)$, there always exists a $\nabla$-{\ap} curve, i.e. a $\nabla$-geodesic, that passes through $p$ in direction $V$.
 For the existence of multi-dimensional {\ap} submanifolds, the situation differs greatly depending on whether $\nabla$ is flat or not.
 When $\nabla$ is flat (curvature-free and torsion-free), the {\ap} submanifolds are those determined by arbitrary affine constraints on $\nabla$-affine coordinates.
 This ensures that, for an arbitrary point $p\in \mS$ and an arbitrary linear subspace $V$ of the tangent space $T_p (\mS)$, there uniquely exists a $\nabla$-{\ap} submanifold $\mM$ satisfying $p\in \mM$ and $T_p (\mM) =V$.
 This is the case with the e-connection on the space $\cP$ of probability distributions, for which the {\ap} submanifolds are the exponential families.
+We meet a similar situation in the quantum case if we consider the BKM structure: see Remark~\ref{remark_BKM}.
 When $\nabla$ is not flat, on the other hand, the existence of multi-dimensional {\ap} submanifolds is not ensured in general.
 In this section we investigate conditions for existence of {\ap} submanifolds.

 Let us consider the case when $\nabla$ is curvature-free as in the e-connection on $\sS (\cH)$.
 According to (i) $\Leftrightarrow$ (iv) of Prop.~\!\ref{prop_equiv_autoparallel_general}, an $n$-dimensional submanifold $\mM$ of $\mS$ is $\nabla$-{\ap} iff there exist $n$ linearly independent $\nabla$-parallel vector fields $X^1, \ldots , X^n \in \vf (\mS)$ such that their restrictions $X^1|_{\mM}, \ldots , X^n|_{\mM}$ belong to $\vf (\mM)$.
 This means that $\mM$ is an integral manifold of $\{X^1, \ldots , X^n\}$, or equivalently that $\mM$ is an integral manifold of the $n$-dimensional distribution \be \cV : \mS \ni p \mapsto V_p := {\rm span} \{X^1_p, \ldots , X^n_p\} \subset T_p (\mS), \ee which is $\nabla$-parallel in the sense that $\any p, q\in \mS, \; \para^{(\nabla)}_{p,q} (V_p) = V_q$, where $\para^{(\nabla)}_{p,q}$ denotes the parallel transport w.r.t.\ $\nabla$.